lascam-UFU/CookFrame/README.md

 *You can download it from:* https://users.encs.concordia.ca/~nikolaos/pattern_detection.html

-A design pattern detection tool (https://users.encs.concordia.ca/~nikolaos/pattern_detection.html), a static approach created by Tsantalis and colleagues  is used to obtain the design patterns related to the hot-spots.
+A design pattern detection tool (https://users.encs.concordia.ca/~nikolaos/pattern_detection.html) created by Tsantalis and colleagues  is used to obtain the design patterns related to the hot-spots.

 - **4- CookFrame:**